irskep/ninetyfive/Readme.md

 # Code guidelines

 * All classes must be prefixed with `W95__` or `m-`.
-* All React component top-level elements must have a class name of the form `W95__ClassName`.
+* All React component top-level elements must have a CSS class name of the form `W95__ReactComponentName`.
-* For other elements inside a React component, use the naming scheme `W95__ClassName__SemanticSubcomponentName`.
+* For other elements inside a React component, use the naming scheme `W95__ReactComponentName__SemanticSubcomponentName`.
+  * The exceptions to this rule are classes that may be used in more than one component, like `W95__WindowTitle`.
-* If a class is used to modify the appearance of an element, rather than providing its base styles, it must be of the form `m-foo-bar`.
+* If a class is used to modify the appearance of an element, rather than providing its base styles, it must use the form `m-foo-bar`.
+For example, you could end up with `W95__List__ListItem m-selected`.
 * Colors must be defined in CSS variables.
 * Do not nest CSS rules unless the nesting is functionally necessary.